 Most of the rental companies moved to Prague 2, where Segways with customers are ridden as well.
 The second city district banned Segways only in certain parts.

 “Prague 2 has become somehow an island because Prague 3 and 4 also joined the ban.
 The number of Segways was increasing substantially, and citizens were complaining about it.
 That is why we asked the municipal authority to broaden the area where Segways are forbidden,” says Jiri Korseska (ODS), the vice mayor of the second city district, promising that the Segway-free zone should be broadened before summer.

 Owners of Segway rentals themselves are trying to fight the ordinance.
 The Czech Segway Association sued the ordinance, saying that the prohibition is harming their business and it is against the law (we wrote about it here).

-Prohibition of Segways in Prague center also brought yet another problem.
+Prohibition of Segways in Prague centre also brought yet another problem.
 Groups of people standing, holding umbrellas and offering various tours around Prague started to appear downtown.

 “It is necessary that the trade licensing office and city police start to fight against it.
-It is untaxed occupation of a public area.
+It is the untaxed occupation of a public area.
 It is harming the service providers who pay for their space,” Lomecky explained.
-The situation was also discussed at the municipal authority office for safety, and the chief of city police, Eduard Suster, promised that policemen will pay more attention to illegal ride offering.
+The situation was also discussed at the municipal authority office for safety, and the chief of city police, Eduard Suster, promised those police officers would pay more attention to illegal ride offering.